Beam-Connectivity/autocheri/index.md

 1. Assess go-to-market routes for CHERI based products in the automotive industry
 1. Explore how this ties in with the emerging, global vehicle cyber security regulations

 The performance-vs-security trade-off manifests differently depending on the workload being processed by the system.

-A large part of the project is focussed on analysing, threat modelling and implementing four specific use cases.
+A large part of the project is focussed on analysing, threat modelling and implementing a number of specific use cases.
+With these specific workloads, we can then compare the performance impact of enabling CHERI capabilities and understand if what types of workload CHERI might be more or less appropriate for.
+The use cases that are being evaluated:

 1. **Vehicle diagnostics data** - Processing data from CAN, through the TCU and up to the cloud.
-1. **OTA software update of TCU** - Pulling software packages from the cloud, cryptographically verifying them, and passing on other vehicle ECUs.
+1. **OTA software update of TCU** - Pulling software packages from the cloud, cryptographically verifying them.
 1. **V2I traffic advisory** - Communicating with roadside infrastructure via cellular-V2X protocols.
-1. **Teleoperation** - This is a use case that is safety critical and requires extremely low-latency, so is more impacted by poor performance.
+1. **Teleoperation** - Monitoring latency in safety critical operations to observe where additional processing would cause an impact.
-1. **OTA software update of vehicle ECUs** - For a conventional and a RISC-V CHERI ECU, pulling software packages from the cloud and updating them over CAN using UDS.
+1. **OTA software update of RISC-V vehicle ECUs** - For a RISC-V CHERI ECU, pulling software packages from the cloud and updating them over CAN using UDS.

 ### Consortium Partners